-‘A Day Without Women’ Strike March 8th: Some Schools Close For #DayWithoutAWoman
+‘A Day Without Women’ Strike March 8: Some Schools Close For #DayWithoutAWoman

 Either way, the planned “A Day Without a Woman” is intended to put the focus on the importance of rewarding women with equal pay and to avoid sexual harassment and violence against women.
 Those who simply cannot take the day off of work can relax in knowing that the organizers of “A Day Without a Woman” plan to “strike for them,” with the organizers encouraging women who can’t take Wednesday off to wear red in solidarity.

 Lots of rallies for “A Day Without a Woman” are being planned in cities across the U.S., from New York to San Francisco and plenty points in between.
-With planned walkouts and marches to observe “A Day Without a Woman,” Wednesday, March 8, should be an interesting day for businesses and homes that rely on women tremendously.
+With planned walkouts and marches to observe “A Day Without a Woman” on Wednesday, March 8, it should be an interesting day for businesses and homes that rely on women tremendously.

 Some of the comments flowing into social media about “A Day Without a Woman” can be read below.